murkl/arch-os/runtime/README.md

 The preflight is a wall: what it writes to stderr is what the user reads.

 `restart.sh` and `shutdown.sh` are what make leaving the interface a question rather than an exit.
-A tree with them is saying the machine booted to run this installer, so every way out (ctrl+c, the row that says quit, backing off the first page, the end of an installation) lands on a page offering them.
-A tree with neither exits the way any program does, which is right for an installer somebody started from a shell they are still sitting in.
+A module with them is saying the machine booted to run it, so every way out (ctrl+c, esc during a run, the row that says quit, backing off the first page, the end of an installation) lands on a page offering them.
+That page is drawn *over* whatever was happening: a run carries on behind it and the header keeps counting, and only choosing one of its rows stops anything.
+A module with neither exits the way any program does, which is right for something somebody started from a shell they are still sitting in.

 **`console:`** is the third way out, and the only one that runs nothing: the